 Recent Events.
-Beginning in the first quarter of 2020, financial markets in the United States and around the world experienced extreme and in many cases unprecedented volatility and severe losses due to the pandemic caused by COVID-19, a novel coronavirus.
-The pandemic has resulted in a wide range of social and economic disruptions, including closed borders, voluntary or compelled quarantines of large populations, stressed healthcare systems, reduced or prohibited domestic or international travel, supply chain disruptions, and so-called "stay-at-home" orders throughout much of the United States and many other countries.
-The fall-out from these disruptions has included the rapid closure of businesses deemed "non-essential" by federal, state, or local governments and rapidly increasing unemployment, as well as greatly reduced liquidity for certain instruments at times.
-Some sectors of the economy and individual issuers have experienced particularly large losses.
-Such disruptions may continue for an extended period of time or reoccur in the future to a similar or greater extent.
-In response, the U.S. government and the Federal Reserve have taken extraordinary actions to support the domestic economy and financial markets.
-It is unknown how long circumstances related to the COVID-19 pandemic will persist, whether they will reoccur in the future, whether efforts to support the economy and financial markets will be successful, and what additional implications may follow from the pandemic.
-The impact of these events and other pandemics or epidemics in the future could adversely affect Fund performance.
+Beginning in the first quarter of 2020, financial markets in the United States and around the world experienced extreme and, in many cases, unprecedented volatility and severe losses due to the global pandemic caused by COVID-19, a novel coronavirus.
+The pandemic resulted in a wide range of social and economic disruptions, including closed borders, voluntary or compelled quarantines of large populations, stressed healthcare systems, reduced or prohibited domestic or international travel, and supply chain disruptions affecting the United States and many other countries.
+Some sectors of the economy and individual issuers experienced particularly large losses as a result of these disruptions.
+Although the immediate effects of the COVID-19 pandemic have begun to dissipate, global markets and economic disruptions.
+It is unknown how long events related to the pandemic will persist, whether they will reoccur in the future, whether efforts to support the economy and financial markets will be successful, and what additional implications may follow from the pandemic.
+The impact of these events and other epidemics or pandemics in the future could adversely affect Fund performance.